On Basing One-way Permutations on NP-hard Problems under Quantum Reductions: Introduction

+Our main result is showing that the existence of some quantum reductions implies unknown consequences in complexity.

 \begin{theorem} The existence of locally quantum reductions where the queries are non-adaptive and are according to smooth-computable distributions from an \class{NP}-complete problem (or \class{QMA-complete} problem) to the task of inverting one-way permutations implies \class{coNP} (or \class{coQMA}) $\subseteq$ \class{QIP($2$)}. \end{theorem} A distribution $\mathcal{D}$ is smooth-computable if its maximum and minimum are only polynomially larger and smaller than the average, and given any $x$, the probability $\Pr_{x\sim \mathcal{D}}[x]$ can be computed efficiently.
-In particular, this handles uniform distributions.
-Though, Theorem~\ref{thm:intro} requires the given distribution to be smooth-computable, to the best of our knowledge, known reductions from worst-case to average-case problems only use the uniform distribution~\cite{FF93,Ajtai96,Mic04,Mic07,Regev05,Regev04_2,Ajtai97}.
+In particular, this rules out uniform distributions, which are essential in existing worst-case to average-case reductions~\cite{FF93,Ajtai96,Mic04,Mic07,Regev04_2,Ajtai97,Regev05}.
+We also take an initial step towards the case of one-way \emph{functions}.
+We show that given \emph{quantum-sampling oracle} of a one-way function, any locally quantum reduction will result in the same negative consequence that \class{coNP} $\subseteq$ \class{QIP($2$)}.

+As indicated before, direct translation of the classical proofs will only give quantum interactive proof systems with more than three messages, which will already coincide with \class{PSPACE}.
+We develop a checking technique to mitigate the difficulty and design a two-message protocol.
+Interestingly, our protocol illustrates a new way of designing \class{QIP($2$)} than the few existing ones~\cite{Rosgen09,Hayden14,kobayashi13}.

-The containment coNP $\subseteq$ QIP($2$) is not as strong as the classical result that the polynomial hierarchy collapses.
-However, it is an open problem and thus a non-trivial consequence of the existence of these reductions.
-We know very little about \class{QIP($2$)}.
-So far, it is only known that \class{QMA}$\subseteq$ \class{QIP($2$)}$\subseteq$ \class{QIP($3$)}=\class{PSPACE} and there are only a few problems~\cite{Rosgen09,Hayden14,kobayashi13} that are known to be in QIP(2) that are not known to be in AM or QMA.
+Admittedly, the containment \class{coNP} $\subseteq$ QIP($2$) is not as strong as the classical result that the polynomial hierarchy collapses.
+So far there is very little known about \class{QIP($2$)} other than the simple fact that \class{QMA}$\subseteq$ \class{QIP($2$)}$\subseteq$ \class{QIP($3$)}=\class{PSPACE}, and there are only a few problems~\cite{Rosgen09,Hayden14,kobayashi13} proven to be in \class{QIP}($2$) that are not known to be in AM or QMA.
+It is an open question to pin down where \class{QIP}($2$) stands precisely in the complexity zoo.
+As a partial progress, we show in Section~\ref{sec:conp_qip2} an oracle problem which is in \class{coNP}$^\mathcal{O}$ but not in \class{QIP}($2$)$^\mathcal{O}$.